Anif-Data/PhoneNow-KPI-Dashboard/README.md

 ### Call Abandonment Trends
 - Critical Hours: Unanswered calls peaked between 12:00–13:00 and 09:00–10:00, coinciding with high call volumes and insufficient staffing.
 - Impact on Satisfaction: High abandonment rates during these hours could significantly impact customer satisfaction and loyalty if left unaddressed.

+## Recommendations
+1. **Staffing During Peak Hours**: Peak call hours are between 13:00 - 14:00, followed by 11:00 - 12:00 and 17:00 - 18:00.
+Increase staffing during these times to reduce wait times and minimize customer dissatisfaction.
+2. **Agent Rewards**: Agents like Martha, Dan, and Diane have demonstrated exceptional performance with high satisfaction ratings and resolution rates.
+Rewarding these agents can boost morale and set benchmarks for others.
+3. **Training and Self-Service Resources**: The highest volume of calls is related to "Streaming" and "Technical Support".
+Provide specialized training to agents on these topics.
+Additionally, develop detailed self-service resources to empower customers to resolve issues independently.
+4. **Reduce Unanswered Calls**: Unanswered calls are highest between 12:00 - 13:00 and 09:00 - 10:00.
+Adjust staffing to cover these periods effectively, improving service coverage and reducing abandonment rates.